On the limits of the Navier-Stokes equations

 As noted before, the Navier--Stokes system [(23),(60),(61)] is not applicable to dense gases and liquids.
 An extension of these equations will have to take into account the finite size of particles and the intermolecular forces between them.
 It appears unlikely that this could be done in a rigorous fashion.
 This will limit our ambitions and suggest that we should proceed in a pragmatic way.
+We will do this by taking recourse to van der Waals' equation in combination with the treatment in Chapter 16 of Chapman and Cowling$^1$.

-We do this by starting at van der Waal's equation, given by eq.~(89) above, which is a classical example for pragmatic physics.
-Being without stringent derivation, van der Waals's equation ows its justification to its fair agreement with experimental results (outside the so--called Maxwell area), covering the range from ideal gases via dense gases (before reaching the Maxwell area) to liquids (after leaving the Maxwell area).
-In particular, the question of compressibe vs.~incompressibile is self--consistently settled by (89): A compression beyond $N V_0 = 1$ is not possible.
+Van der Waals' equation, given by (87), is a classical example for pragmatic physics.
+Being without stringent derivation, van der Waals' equation ows its justification to its fair agreement with experimental results (outside the so--called Maxwell area), covering the range from ideal gases via dense gases (before reaching the Maxwell area) to liquids (after leaving the Maxwell area).
+In particular, the question of compressibe vs.~incompressibile is self--consistently settled by (87): A compression beyond $N V_0 = 1$ is not possible.

-The pressure gradient following from (89) reads
+The pressure gradient following from (87) reads

-The first RHS term in (91) relates to a gas consisting of point particles without intermolecular forces, the second is a correction to account for the finite size of particles, and the third describes the accumulated action of intermolecular forces.

-It is our intention to modify the kinetic equation (1) and the ensuing system of moment equations (6)--(10) in such a way that the following three conditions are fulfilled: